 The source indicates the origin of your traffic.
 Such as a search engine (for example, Google) or a domain (example.com), while Medium indicates the general category of the source, for example, organic search (organic) or cost-per-click paid search (CPC).

 Once you identify the Source and Medium that are most valuable to your business, you can invest resources to maximize their output.
 For instance, if you find that email is the medium through which your landing pages produce 80% of goal conversions, it may be wise to focus most of your efforts on email marketing.

 The combinations you can create with these filters are endless, and once you get the hang of things, you can use them to get critical data.

 Collect, organize, analyze, repeat

-Do this often, and marketing will no longer be a hit and miss game for your company.
-If you want help mastering this yourself, or applying it to a B2B context, get in touch and discuss how Gripped can help you achieve your goals.
+Do this often, and marketing will no longer be a hit-and-miss game for your company.
+If you want help mastering this or applying it to a B2B context, get in touch and discuss how Gripped can help you achieve your goals.